Unity-Technologies/GenericFrameRecorder/README.md

 Recorder types are detected at run time and made available to the recording framework dynamically.

-A key consideration is peoviding a uniform UX.
+A key consideration is providing a uniform UX.
 By defining a standard pattern and basic classes, the framework can treat all recorders equally and display them consistently.
 This allows for a generic “recorder window” that is provided and takes care of configuring and starting a “recording session” from edit mode.

 Code reusability and easy of use for developers is also a prime consideration.
 As much as possible, modularization in a Lego mentality is promoted so that work done for one specific recorder, say MP4 recording, can be reused by an other type of recorder, say PNG or WAV recorders.

 ### Current limitations
 * Recorders are Player standalone friendly, but not the editors.
 * Framerate is set at the Recorder level which makes for potential conflict when multiple recorders are active simultaneously.

 ## Triggering a Recording